 CRESTWOOD SHOPS AND BROOKSIDE

 I always enjoy the Crestwood Shops, just south of the Plaza at 55th St. between Brookside Blvd. and Oak St. I like Aixois, a French restaurant and coffee bar and have been several times over the years.
 It is perfect for lunch or for a cup of coffee after a full day of exploring.
+The quiche is always good.
 They also have a nice outdoor terrace.

 Heirloom Bakery & Hearth: Located at 401 E. 63rd at Oak just east of Brookside, this is a great bakery that also serves breakfast and lunch featuring soups, salads and sandwiches.
 They feature coffee and tea drinks, so it is a fun spot to grab a cookie or piece of pie with a coffee or pot of tea.
 They also feature locally sourced ingredients whenever possible.